Al-Qastal, Jerusalem

-Al-Qastal ("Kastel", القسطل) was a Palestinian village located eight kilometers west of Jerusalem and named for a Crusader castle located on the hilltop.
+Al-Qastal ("Kastel", القسطل) was a Palestinian village located eight kilometers west of Jerusalem and named for a Crusader castle once standing on the hilltop.
 Used during the 1948 Arab–Israeli War as a military base by the Army of the Holy War, virtually all of its residents fled during the fighting and the village was eventually captured by the Palmach.
+It is currently the site of the Israeli Castel National Park, which commemorates the 1948 battles fought for the control of this strategic height.

 History

 Crusader period

 A Crusader castle called Belveer or Beauverium (in Latin Videbelum) was built there around 1168 CE.
 It is listed among the castles destroyed by Sultan al-Adil I in 1191–92 CE.
 No trace remains today of the castle.

 Belveer is mentioned in a letter from Eraclius, Latin Patriarch of Jerusalem, written in the aftermath of the catastrophic Crusader defeat at the Battle of Hattin and dated September 1187, in which he describes the capture by the Muslims of a long list of towns of the Kingdom of Jerusalem, and the slaughter of Christians "by the sword of Mafumetus the Unbeliever and his evil worshipper Saladin".